Birth weight: Prevention

 The World Health Organization (WHO) recently announced an initiative to have a thirty percent reduction in low birth weight worldwide.
-This is public health priority, as birth weight can have short and long term effects.
-WHO estimates that worldwide, 15-20 % of all births each year are considered low birth weight, which is about 20 million births.
+This is a public health priority, as birth weight can have short- and long-term effects.
+WHO estimates that worldwide, 15–20% of all births each year are considered low birth weight, which is about 20 million births.

 The start of prenatal care is very important to help prevent low birth weight and early medical problems.
 Going to regular doctor's visits is very important for the health of the mother and the baby.
-At the visits the OB/GYN will be checking maternal nutrition and weight gain because that is linked with the baby's weight gain.
+At the visits, OB/GYNs check maternal nutrition and weight gain because they are linked to the baby's weight gain.
 The mother having a healthy diet is essential for the baby.
 Maintaining good nutrition by taking folic acid, which can be found in fruits and vegetables, is linked to the prevention of premature births and low birth weight.
 Alcohol, cigarettes, and drugs should also be avoided during pregnancy because they can also lead to poor growth and other complications.
-By seeing the doctor they are also able to monitor pre-existing medical illnesses to make sure they are under control during pregnancy.
+Doctors are also able to monitor pre-existing medical illnesses to make sure they are under control during pregnancy.
 Mothers with high blood pressure and type 2 diabetes are more likely to have infants with low birth weights.
 One essential action to increase normal birth weights is to have affordable, accessible, and culturally sensitive prenatal care worldwide.
 This is essential not just for treating low birth weight, but also preventing it.
-Other prevention efforts include: smoking cessation programs, food-distribution systems, stress reduction and social service supports.
+Other prevention efforts include smoking cessation programs, food-distribution systems, stress reduction and social service supports.